statamic/v2-docs/content/collections/fieldtypes/replicator.md

     caption: "Romeo's Location"
 ```

 > Please note that you **can not** use a Replicator fieldtype for the `content` field.
-Since the data is saved as an array,
-it needs to be part of the front-matter.

 ## Templating {#templating}

-Use the tag pair syntax with an `if` `else` conditions to style accordingly each set accordingly.
+Use the tag pair syntax with an `if/else` conditions to style each set accordingly.

 ```
 {{ my_replicator_field }}